Matthias Höfs, trumpet

 In addition to their large number of concert appearances in Germany, German Brass is touring regularly in China, South Korea, Japan, USA and Europe to great acclaim.

 The extensive discography include award-winning recordings such as Brass Hommage, Brass Heralds (Bach, Händel, Telemann), Rhapsody (Gershwin, Bernstein), Celebrating Wagner, Best of 40 Years German Brass, Fantastic Moments, Brass Christmas, Christmas around the World, Bach on Brass for Berlin Classics among others.
-Sony Classical releases the new album Trip to America (Bernstein, Gershwin, Copland, Barber etc.) in Autumn 2019.
+Sony Classical has released the album Trip to America in 2019.
+Further recordings with this label are in planning.